melaniaAB/R/README_20.md

-# Nutrient-Transporters of the agent of the Irish Famine, Phytophthora -infestans
+# Nutrient-Transporters of the agent of the Irish Famine.
 > The study objective: identification of factors involved in the host-pathogen interaction establishment.
 Approach: a- characterization of nutrient transport families/genes in the pathogen, b- differential gene expression analysis of the identified nutrient transporters in the pathogen obtained from in vivo and ex vivo conditions